Key Takeaways

 Bang styles for different face shapes

-Bangs alter the way an oval face shape reads at first glance.
-They shift balance, draw the eye, and can soften or sharpen lines, making them versatile looks for different styles.
-Almost anyone can wear bangs because they can be custom-tailored to various face shapes, including round face shapes and square faces.
+Bangs alter the way a face shape reads at first glance.
+They shift balance, draw the eye, and can soften or sharpen lines.
+Almost anyone can wear bangs because they can be tailored to different face shapes, including round face shapes and square faces.
+If bangs are your main question, our separate guide to the best bangs for your face shape goes deeper.

 Selection relies on lifestyle, as bangs require styling, heat protection, and trims every single day.
 A stubborn hairline or cowlick can wage war on a straight fringe, especially for those with a long face shape.
 Damage protection is crucial since short lengths don’t leave much space to cut off splits, ensuring a balanced look.